-- (A) All degree requirements must be met by completing Stark State College courses or through equivalent transfer coursework. - (B) At least 20 semester hours in the degree program, at least 15 semester hours in the one-year certificate, and at least one course in a career enhancement certificate must be completed at Stark State College.
+- (A) All degree requirements must be met by completing Stark State College courses or through equivalent transfer coursework. - (B) At least 20 credit hours in the degree program, at least 15 credit hours in the one-year certificate, and at least three credit hours in a career enhancement certificate must be completed at Stark State College.
 Exceptions to the Credit Residency Requirement require approval from the appropriate program coordinator (if applicable) and department chair in consultation with the appropriate dean and Provost.